alvyl/alvyl-consulting-website/content/team/darshan.md

 image = "darshan.png"
 linkedin = "https://www.linkedin.com/in/darshan-a-m-a54484a3/"
 title = "Junior Consultant"
 description = "DevOps enthusiast with a background in Automation Testing.
 Village boy with roots in Agriculture.
-Likes bikes"
+Likes bikes, travelling and gadgets."

 +++